TEXT-S&P summary: Barclays Bank PLC

 Outlook

-Standard & Poor's Ratings Services' outlook on U.K.-based Barclays Bank PLC is
+Standard & Poor's Ratings Services' outlook on Barclays Bank PLC (Barclays) is